Corporate Governance

 Core Policies

-The Board of Directors strives to properly perform its roles and responsibilities to make transparent, fair, timely, and committed decisions.
+The Board of Directors strives to properly perform its roles and responsibilities to make transparent, fair, timely and committed decisions.

 The Group respects the rights of shareholders and ensures the equality of shareholders.